YuzhouGuo/Pentago-Swap/README.md

 # Pentago-Swap
-An AI playing game "Pentago-Swap" with you.
+An AI playing game "Pentago-Swap" with you.(Mainly using the alpha-beta pruning algorithm) "Pentago-Swap" is a variant of the popular game "Pentago" where you are allowed to swap the board quarters.
+I write a report so please feel free to know more about the ideas/algorithms of this project from that.